 The Harvard Negotiation Master Class attracts a diverse, global audience from both the private and public sectors and is designed for experienced negotiators who have completed a prior course in negotiation.
 This program is appropriate for, although not limited to, individuals with titles such as Chief Executive Officer, Vice President, Board Chair, Executive Director, Director of Operations, Department Manager, Assistant Director, Associate Vice President, and Supervisor.

 To be eligible for the Harvard Negotiation Master Class, applicants must demonstrate at least 10 to 20 years of negotiation experience, as well as a prior course with PON or a comparable program centered on mutual gains bargaining.
 In addition, we require a minimum of 6 months between any foundational training and attendance at the Master Class to allow for practical experience and implementation between learning.

 How much does the Harvard Negotiation Master Class cost?

 Please visit the Master Class program page for pricing.

 Included in the cost of the program: continental breakfast, lunch, and snacks each day of the program as well as a reception one evening.

 How is the class structured?

 The 60 participants accepted to the Master Class are carefully selected to create a collegial atmosphere and ensure quality dialogue.
-We work well in advance of the course to create faculty-led working groups, pre-assign negotiation roles, and send pre-work to participants.
+We work well in advance of the course to create coach-led working groups, pre-assign negotiation roles, and send pre-work to participants.
 Thus, our policies discourage late enrollment changes that will impact group composition and the experience of other participants.

 What is your payment policy?